 The target release date for WordPress 4.7 is December 6, 2016.
 If upgrades are being put into place as they should, the platform will no longer handle image ALT attribute values the same way.

-As you probably know, even though it is a best practice, websites may not always have an alt tag on images.
+As you probably know, even though it is the best practice, websites may not always have an alt tag on images.
 In the past, WordPress would try to help by creating a “fallback value” for the ALT tag.
 It would do this by using captions or the image title.
 This behavior will be deprecated in 4.7.

 So what does this mean?